StrategicaJEC/Strategica-JEC-Website/README.md

 - Add the path '/admin' to the homepage URL.
-Like [http://example.com/admin](http://example.com/admin)
+Like [http://example.com/admin](http://example.com/admin) OR go the the login link provided in the footer